DNA Success Stories for Breaking Brick Walls

-Genetic genealogy is another valuable tool that should be in your toolbox—answers to family mysteries often hide in our very DNA.
+Genetic genealogy is another valuable tool that should be in your toolbox.
+Answers to family mysteries often hide in our very DNA.
 Genetic genealogy tests allow you to uncover relationships and connections that have long been forgotten or, sometimes, were intentionally concealed.
 Since these tests became available almost 15 years ago, many thousands of people have swabbed or spit (the most common methods for obtaining DNA samples).
 They’ve learned about their ancient origins, found genetic cousins and solved genealogical mysteries.
+Their DNA success are intriguing and may well help you find your own.
+How can you replicate their results?

 Shortly after her father’s death, Linda Spanos was shocked to learn he’d been adopted as an infant.
 Even her father likely didn’t know he’d been adopted.
 His wife, Linda’s mother, had accidentally discovered the truth decades ago and kept the secret to herself.
 Intensely curious about their biological roots, Linda and her siblings launched a two-decade search that would lead them through a roller coaster of twists and turns before DNA testing finally revealed an answer.